Welcome Freshmen: Recurring skits

+Seasons 3 and 4

-In the later episodes, the sketch comedy format was abandoned and Welcome Freshmen became a standard sitcom.
+In the later episodes, the sketch comedy format was abandoned, and the show became a standard sitcom.

-In the third season, except Walter who flunked and was held behind.
-Merv and Tara left.
-Merv skipped the rest of high school, going straight to college.
-Tara and her family moved to a Biosphere.
-New characters came in: Manny, Erin and Grant, who was Erin's brother and soon became Alex's boyfriend.
-Eventually, Walter moves up as the teachers all threatened to quit if they had him another year.
+In the third season, Kevin and Alex become sophomores, Walter is held behind due to him missing summer school.
+Merv and Tara left Hawthorne, with Merv skipping the rest of high school and going straight to college, and Tara moving to a biosphere with her family.
+New characters came in: Grant, Erin and Manny, by the end of the third season, Manny left.
+In the series finale, Walter becomes a sophomore as all the teachers threatened to quit if they had him for another year.